arc-space/arc-whitepaper/roadmap.md

 > <sub>*Nodes: min 171.532 / max: 300.181*</sub> <br />
 > <sub>*(Sale of Utility Slots)*</sub>

-* **Total Supply:** The total supply is dependent on the number of sectors that get minted in *Stage 1*.
+* **Total Supply:** The total supply is dependent on the number of sectors that get minted in *Act 1*.
 The range is from 171.532 nodes once the minimal sectors are all minted up to 300.181 nodes.
 * **Time Frame:** The time to claim nodes and deploy core infrastructure will be 28 days.
-After that only newly claimed sectors below the minimal supply of *Stage 1* will receive 14 days to claim nodes and construct infrastructure at a discounted cost.
+After that only newly claimed sectors below the minimal supply of *Act 1* will receive 14 days to claim nodes and construct infrastructure at a discounted cost.
 * **In Closing:** After this claiming nodes and developing infrastructure will still be possible but it will require time and resources to be completed.

 ---